 From there, you can request an informal call to get to know them, learn about their teletherapy options, inquire about costs (more on that in a bit) and see if their type of care is right for your situation.
 Ideally, you will meet with a few therapists before finding the one you feel most comfortable with.
 You will need to feel that you can be open and honest with this person, so don’t skip this step!

 If you’d like to pursue the purely digital route, there are many services offering access to licensed therapists and mental health experts.
-A few popular ones include Talkspace and Better Health, which connect you to a professional therapist based on your needs and location.
+A few popular ones include Talkspace and Better Help, which connect you to a professional therapist based on your needs and location.

 From there, you will be able to chat with your therapist any time you need it via instant message.
 You can also schedule one-on-one phone calls or video chats to speak to them from the comfort of your home.